MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/share.md

 PWAs can use the [Web Share API][MDNWebShareAPI] to trigger the operating system share dialog.

 > [!NOTE]
-> Web sharing only works on sites served over HTTPS (which is the case for PWAs), and can only be invoked as a result to a user action.
+> Web sharing only works on sites served over HTTPS (which is the case for PWAs), and can only be invoked in response to a user action.

 To share content such as links, text, or files, use the `navigator.share` function.
 The function accepts an object that should have at least one of the following properties: